SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 #### Citations
 Citations in Markdown uses [Pandoc](https://pandoc.org).
-The citations can stored in bibtex format
+The citations can stored in Bibtex format

 TODO.